-Also, note that not all materials require a texture to give an excellent result.
+- Also, note that not all materials require a texture to give an excellent result.
 A single value may suffice for some properties, such as roughness or metallic.

+Importing an 8K resolution into CET will be automatically downsampled and information and pixels will be lost.
 We highly recommend you downsample the textures yourselves.
-That way, you will have more control over what information to include in the textures.
+This allows you to have more control over what information to include in the textures.

-Will the drawing size increase when using many PBR materials?
+2. Will the drawing size increase when using many PBR materials?

+This will depend on the number of textures being used and the resolution of those textures.
 A PBR material supports the use of more textures compared to a Classic material.
 It also allows us to handle high-resolution textures efficiently.

 Consequently, we should expect the drawing size to increase, but it boils down to how the extensions make use of this technology.